truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 ![SCALEDebianVMNetwork](/images/SCALE/ScaleDebianVMNetwork.png "Debian VM Add: Network")

 **Installation Media:**
-* In this case I have uploaded the installation media to /mnt/tank2/isostorage/.
-Click on the installation ISO, debian-11.0.0-amd64-netinst.iso in this case.
+* In this case the installion iso has already been uploaded to /mnt/tank2/isostorage/.
+Click on the installation ISO, debian-11.0.0-amd64-netinst.iso.
-Note: If the iso isn't uploaded, select the "Upload an installer image file" box, slect a dataset to upload the iso to, click the Choose file button, and click the Upload button.
+* Note: If the iso hadn't been uploaded, the user would have to select the "Upload an installer image file" box, slect a dataset to upload the iso to, click the Choose file button, and click the Upload button.
 * Click the Next button.

 ![SCALEDebianVMInstallationMedia](/images/SCALE/ScaleDebianVMInstallMedia.png "Debian VM Add: Installation Media")